Skip to main content

 What happens after our project is approved by the RRP?

 After you have received notice that your application has been approved by the RRP, the team will get in touch to discuss your data authorisation.
-This will form a contract laying out exactly what data you will receive, and your obligations in line with our regulations.
+This will form a legally-binding contract laying out exactly what data you will receive, and your obligations in line with our regulations.

 Once these agreements have been signed, we will require payment of £5,000 prior to creating your bespoke dataset.
 After payment has been received, we will prepare and send you the encrypted dataset described in your data authorisation within 90 days.